Nachwahl/polymap-mc/README.md

 To build the project, simply use `mvn clean package`

 # Attribution
-This project is using parts of [Sledgehammer](https://github.com/noahhusby/Sledgehammer) to convert real life coordinates to ingame ones.
+This project is using parts of [Sledgehammer](https://github.com/noahhusby/Sledgehammer) to convert real life coordinates into ingame ones.